Skip to main content

 #

 I never fully integrated into the emacs world in that I was originally a convert from Vim in the late 2010’s.
 I used evil for the whole time I was an emacs user, and very seldom used the native emacs commands.
-Vim keys are nearly synonymous in all cli apps, and that is why I never switched away from it, and I have always felt the movement, finding of position, and editing were just more intuitive.
-Don’t hate the playa.
+Doom Emacs made the use of emacs very straight-forward for me.

 I even wrote macros in emacs using the vim way of doing so, so I was never a purist.
+This was the first reason that it was easy for me to look to neovim as a replacement.

 Emacs is slow